TianYu-00/SE-Events-Platform/README.md

 ```

 #### Database URL
-You don't need this unless if you are deploying this project.
+You don't need this unless you are deploying this project.
 It usually looks like this:
 ```
 postgresql://<username>:<password>@<host>:<port>/<database>
 ```

 # Testing
 ## Backend
-#### Test API endpoints
+#### Test API Endpoints
-1) Navigate to backend:
+1) Navigate to the backend:
 ```
 cd backend
 ```